-You want to run an experiment on all of your product detail pages, but you want to be sure that your changes do not also show up on other pages of the site.
-You know that all the product page URLs look similar (an example of one might be:
+You want to run an experiment on all product detail pages, but you want to be sure that your changes do not also show up on other pages of the site.
+You know that all product detail page URLs look similar (for example,

 http://www.patagonia.com/us/product/...cket?p=84673-0, where everything after “product” is dynamic).

 Identify a common URL structure for all of your product pages that is unique to those pages.

 In URL Targeting, select Substring match from the dropdown and enter the portion of the URL that is guaranteed to be the same across the desired set of pages (for example,

 This ensures that the experiment will run on any URL that has the string